lammps/lammps/doc/src/Howto_bpm.rst

 bond styles.
 There are two possible settings which determine how pair interactions work between bonded particles.
 First, one can overlay pair forces with bond forces such that all bonded particles also feel pair interactions.
-This can be accomplished by using the *overlay/pair* keyword present in all bpm bond styles and by using the following special bond settings
+This can be accomplished by setting the *overlay/pair* keyword present in all bpm bond styles to *yes* and requires using the following special bond settings

    .. code-block:: LAMMPS